Kubernetes

 How memory and CPU limits prevent resource overconsumption and maintain a stable cluster

-Memory and CPU limits are important because they help prevent a container from consuming so many resources that there aren't enough to support other containers.
+Memory and CPU limits are important because cpu and memory limits help restrict access to shared resources when one container tries to consume so many that there aren’t enough left to support other containers.
 As we mentioned above, this can lead to situations where applications fail or underperform due to a lack of adequate resources.
 It can also trigger undesired rescheduling of Pods that share a node with a resource-hungry container.

-Of course, you don't want to set memory and CPU limits that are so low that they deprive a container of the resources it needs to operate normally.
+Of course, you don’t want to set memory and CPU limits that are so low that they deprive a container of the resources it needs to operate normally.
+Aggressive limits can also create performance issues and, in throttling scenarios, end up causing performance degradation.
 Your goal should be to strike a healthy balance that gives a container access to a reasonable amount of resources, while still leaving sufficient resources available to other workloads.

 Setting smart limits: Strategies for optimizing resource utilization